craigsacco/Springboard/README.md

     * **\[TODO\]** - 9-bit data support
     * **\[TODO\]** - Use DMA subsystem for transmitting data, currently relying on IRQ

-* OEM devices
+* OEM device support
-    * NMEA 0183 compatible GPS devices (using a UART)
+    * NMEA 0183 compatible GPS devices

 * SPI bus arbitrator
     * Access to SPI bus is synchronised
+    * Using DMA for TX/RX operations - no need to serve an interrupt on each byte
+    * Half-duplex and full-duplex operation
-    * On-the-fly speed and clock phase/polarity configuration
+    * On-the-fly speed and CPOL/CPHA configuration
+        * Determines actual speed to operate based on desired speed and host bus
+    * Added drivers for following IC's
+        * Adesto AT45DB041E external FLASH (very basic at the moment)
+    * **\[TODO\]** - 16-bit data support
+    * **\[TODO\]** - Dual-SPI and Quad-SPI support

 * **\[TODO\]** CAN bus arbitrator
     * Access to CAN bus is synchronised